DiSSCo/dissco.github.io/PinnedInsect/ALICE.md

 ## Overview

 ALICE (Angled Label Image Capture and Extraction) is a custom-built multi-camera setup for high throughput pinned insect specimen digitisation, used at the Natural History Museum, London.
-This method allows for label images to be captured without removing them from the pin.
+This method allows for specimen label images to be captured without removing them from the pin.

 <img src="/images/PinnedInsect/ALICE/ALICE.PNG" alt="Image shows the ALICE camera set up" width="600"/><br>